12. Processing Data in Groups

 ## age weight height bmival gender usborn bmicat height_std

-We can apply any operation on each subgroup we have learned so far, our imagination is the only limiting factor, e.g., aggregate some columns:
+Within each subgroup, we can apply any operation we have learnt so far: our imagination is the only major limiting factor.
+For instance, we can aggregate some columns:

 nhanes_agg = [